-Getting your clothes dry can contribute to the health of your family.
-While viruses such as Covid-19 are more likely to spread via the air, the CDC recommends washing clothes at the warmest possible setting, and not to shake clothes in the air.
-Clothes should also be dried completely.
-Many dryers have a sanitizing or antibacterial cycle that will remove almost all germs.
+Getting your clothes dry properly can also benefit your family.
+While viruses like COVID-19 are more likely to spread through the air, the CDC still recommends washing clothes are the warmest possible setting, then completely drying them and avoid shaking them in the air.
+Plus many dryers will have sanitizing or antibacterial cycles that will remove almost all germs.

 What is the best clothes dryer?

 The best clothes dryer for most people is the LG DLEX3570W.
 It offers superior drying performance, has truly useful features like a sanitizing mode and wrinkle prevention, and doesn’t make a racket when it’s operating.
 And although it uses steam, it doesn’t require a connection to a water pipe.